pyproject.toml [tool.poetry] name = "your-package" version = "0.1.0"

 This duplicity often leads to inconsistency when you, the author, forget to update both.

-single-version is born to solve that headache circumstance.
+single-version was born to solve that headache circumstance.
 By convention, it chooses the pyproject.toml file as original source of version string.
 Your project’s __version__ variable then is computed from it.
 When your package is already deployed and installed to some system, the version string will be retrieved from that Python environment (the pyproject.toml is not included in distribution file).

-Years ago, to retrieve version for an installed package, ones often used pkg_resources, which has well-known issue of causing slow import.
+Years ago, to retrieve version for an installed package, people often used pkg_resources, which has well-known issue of causing slow import.
 Learning from that mistake, single-version use importlib.metadata, which becomes standard from Python 3.8, instead.